one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Networking/03_HybridCloud_Networking_Lab03_TrafficManager.md

 3. In the Azure portal switch to your Traffic Manager profile and notice that all of your endpoints are **Enabled**.
 4. Click on **USEndpoint**, select **Disabled**, the **Save**.
 5. In the Azure portal switch to your Traffic Manager profile and notice that **USEndpoint** is now **Disabled**.
-6. Return to <https://www.whatsmydns.net> and click **Search**, noticing the changes on which endpoint(s) are now responding.
+6. Open a separate tab on your browser to <https://www.whatsmydns.net> and enter the DNS name of your Traffic Manager profile, change the record type to CNAME, and click **Search**.
+Notice the different results.
-7. Note that it may take several moments for DNS propagation to take place.
+    > Note that it may take several moments for DNS propagation to take place.